 But that's what this is all about.

-The difference between the Soviet Union's Pravda and the American media is many people in this in this country when they look at MSNBC CNN, uh they they don't know they're being lied to.
+Difference between the Soviet Union's pravda and the American media is many people in this in this country, when they look at MSNBC, CNN, they don't know they're being lied to.

-Alexander Soltsinits a whole chapter about this Gulag archipelago where they have these Potemkin villages.
+Alexander Soltzenitsyn has a whole chapter about this Gulag archipelago where they have these Potemkin villages.

 By the way, people need to listen to Alexander Soljanitsyn and his really brutal takedown of the speech he gave at Harvard.

-Yeah, he said he said the media has more powerful than the executive judicial branches of the U.S. government, but who is the media accountable to?
+Yeah, he said the media has more powerful than the executive judicial branches of the U.S. government, but who is the media accountable to?

 And I know that we have a First Amendment, but there's more than rights.